galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 teaser: "Get a website up and running quickly with Gatsby while understanding what makes it tick"
 ---

 Over the past weeks, I've been ~~building my personal site to play with Gatsby~~ playing with Gatsby to build my personal site.
 It's been painless so far.
 But as with any personal project, one of the challenges is really taking the first step.
-Fortunately, for Gatsby, the first step can take a matter of seconds.
+Fortunately, for Gatsby, the first step of getting a website up and running takes only a matter of seconds.

-> If Gatsby is new to you, check out my previous post, [Why My Blog Is Built with Gatsby](../why-my-blog-is-built-with-gatsby), where I explain what Gatsby is, how it works and the thinking behind why I picked it to run my site.
+> If Gatsby is new to you, check out my previous post, [Why My Blog Is Built with Gatsby](../why-my-blog-is-built-with-gatsby), where I explain what Gatsby is, how it works and the thinking behind why I chose to use it to run my site.

 ## Up and running in seconds